Volunteer at NYPL

 - Must submit to a background check.

-- Must be able to make the time commitment from 5:30 – 7:00 PM, once a week from October to May.
-Required training is provided.
+- Must be able to make the time commitment from 5:30 – 7:00 PM, once a month from November to May.

 - As an Equal Opportunity Employer, the Library is committed to diversity and inclusion in the workplace; prospective mentors with diverse backgrounds are encouraged to apply.

-Please apply here Library Mentor Application.
 Tell us why you’d like to become a Library Mentor and describe any skills/experience that would prove useful in guiding teen mentees.
-Contact Briyyah McClain, at email@example.com for more information.
+Please apply here to become a Library Mentor.
+Contact Briyyah McClain, at firstname.lastname@example.org for more information.

 Volunteers wanted!
 Se buscan voluntarios

 Do you love your neighborhood library?
 Are you active in your community?
 Do you love to help others

 and connect with new people?
 Join our Volunteer Community Ambassadors team!

 NYPL is looking for Spanish-speaking adult volunteers near these libraries to connect with our immigrant communities: